From $\mathrm{AdS}_5$ to $\mathrm{AdS}_3$: TsT deformations, Magnetic fields and Holographic RG Flows: D1 + magnetic field background

-It is interesting to study the different limits of the supergravity background \eqref{newm}, but with caution, since limits in general do not commute.
 Near the boundary, or equivalently in the UV of the field theory, as $u \to \infty$, and writing $g_s = e^{\phi}$, the background behaves as { } The metric is effectively eight-dimensional because we have discarded the degenerate directions at the boundary.
 More precisely, the behavior is similar to what was found in the previous Section, where the boundary metric is degenerate.
 In the present case, however, since $\mathrm{B}$ is constant, the dual field theory remains local, and there is no need to worry about non-locality associated with non-commutative effects.
 The degeneracy of the boundary indicates instead that we are deforming the $\mathcal{N}=4$ theory by introducing defect operators.
-The boundary geometry is $ \mathrm{AdS}_3 \times S^5 .$ Since the $SO(6)$ symmetry is preserved, while the dilaton exhibits a nontrivial flow, one can point out similarities between the present background and Janus-like configurations \cite{Bak2003}, as well as with the Constable–Myers background \cite{Myers1999}.
+The boundary geometry is $ \mathrm{AdS}_3 \times S^5 .$

-We also observe that as $\phi \to -\infty$, the string coupling $g_s \to 0$.
-Since $N \propto Q$ remains constant, the effective ’t Hooft coupling of the field theory, up to overall numerical factors, behaves as
+Since the $SO(6)$ symmetry is preserved, while the dilaton exhibits a nontrivial flow, one can point out similarities between the present background and Janus-like configurations \cite{Bak2003}, as well as with the Constable–Myers background \cite{Myers1999}.

-Thus, the field theory becomes free in the UV, with a gauge group $SU(N_1)$, where $N_1 \sim H$ ($C_2 \to \infty$ doesn't $N$).
 The fact that the theory is asymptotically $\mathrm{AdS}_3$, together with the vanishing of the coupling, suggests the following UV interpretation: